Geometry in Active Learning for Binary and Multi-class Image Segmentation

 Let $\hat{S}_i^r$ be the set of supervoxels within the distance $r$ from $\hat{s}_i$, that is,

 If we take the desired patch size to be $r$, we can then operate exclusively on the elements of $\hat{S}_i^r$.
-Let $P_i$ be the set of all planes bisecting it at the center of $\hat{s}_i$.
+Let $P_i$ be the set of all planes passing through the center of $\hat{s}_i$.
 As we will see below, our procedure requires defining planes, area splits of approximately equal size, and supervoxel membership to certain areas and planes.
-To make this easy to do, we parameterize planes in $P_i$ as follows.
+We parametrize planes in $P_i$ as follows.

 Let us consider a plane $p \in P_i$, such as the one shown in yellow in Fig.~\ref{fig:05-boundingFunction}a.
 It intersects the $XY$ plane along a line characterized by a vector $\vec{v}_1$, shown in blue.
-Without loss of generality, we can choose the orientation of $\vec{v}_1$ so that its $X$ coordinate is positive and denote by $\phi$ the angle between the negative component of axis $-Y$ and $\vec{v}_1$.
-Similarly, let us consider the intersection of $p$ with $YZ$ plane and characterize it by the vector $\vec{v}_2$ with a positive $Y$ coordinate and shown in red.
+Without loss of generality, we can choose the orientation of $\vec{v}_1$ such that its $X$ coordinate is positive and we denote by $\phi$ the angle between the negative component of axis $-Y$ and $\vec{v}_1$.
+Similarly, let us consider the intersection of $p$ with $YZ$ plane and characterize it by the vector $\vec{v}_2$ (shown in red) with a positive $Y$ coordinate.
 Now let $\gamma$ be the angle between $-Z$ and $\vec{v}_2$.
-We can now parameterize the plane $p$ by the two angles $\phi \in [0, \pi)$ and $\gamma \in [0, \pi)$ because there is one and only one plane passing through two intersecting lines.
+We can now parametrize the plane $p$ by the two angles $\phi \in [0, \pi)$ and $\gamma \in [0, \pi)$ because there is one and only one plane passing through two intersecting lines.
 We will refer to $(\phi, \gamma)$ as the plane's angular coordinates.
 Finally, let $C_i^r(p)$ be the set of supervoxels $\hat{s}_j \in \hat{S}_i^r$ lying on $p$, that is,